• Home

 Can I use this dough for more than sheet pan pizza?

-For round pizza on a pizza stone, divide the dough in half for two 12-inch pizzas.
-For breadsticks, cut the dough into strips after the rest period, brush with garlic butter, and bake at 425°F for 12–15 minutes.
+Yes.
+This dough can be used for round pizzas, calzones, stromboli, breadsticks, and flatbreads.
+To make round pizzas on a pizza stone, divide the dough in half, as this will make two 12-inch pizzas.
+For breadsticks, after the rest period, cut the dough into strips, brush them with garlic butter, and then bake for 12–15 minutes at 425°F.

 Can I use whole wheat flour?